nhanhocu/metamicrobiomeR/README.md

 ```

-### Example2: Comparison of bacterial taxa relative abundance in infants < 6 months between gender adjusting for breastfeeding statuses and age of infants at sample collection with GAMLSS
+### Example 2: Comparison of bacterial taxa relative abundance in infants < 6 months between gender adjusting for breastfeeding statuses and age of infants at sample collection with GAMLSS

 ```r
 # Comparison of bacterial taxa relative abundance up to genus level (take time to run)